-AGL Energy, one of Australia's leading integrated energy companies and largest ASX listed owner, operator and developer of renewable energy generation in the country has approvals in place to develop the Silverton Wind Farm Project as part of AGL's commitment to build a sustainable energy future for all Australians.
+AGL Energy has approvals in place to develop the Silverton Wind Farm Project as part of AGL's commitment to build a sustainable energy future for all Australians.

 Extension Application to the original Development Approval.

 Silverton Wind Farm applied for an extension to the original Development Approval and this was granted on 11th April 2014.
 The Development Approval is now valid until 24th May 2016.